Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-09-11-notes-on-life-from-a-wollongong-cafe.md

 ---
 layout: post
-title: 'Notes on Life From A Wollongong Cafe'
+title: "Notes on Life From A Wollongong Cafe"
 date: 11-Sep-2014
 categories: tbd
 ---